-We already had spray paint at home but Tractor Supply Company sells it too.
-We spray painted PVC pipes and end caps.
+We spray painted the PVC pipes and end caps.

 We used painters tape and spray paint to add a decorative touch.

-Assembly is easy: thread the bottles on the pipe, put the pipe in, and snap the end caps in place.
+Assembly is easy: Insert pipe partially through one side, thread the bottles on the pipe, position pipe, and snap the end caps in place.
 You can glue one or use a small screw to secure the cap onto the pipe.
-However, they stay snug without gluing.
+However, ours stay snug without gluing.

 Lulu was excited when she first saw the feeder, but at 14 years old she couldn’t figure it out right away.

 A dog that really likes to chew should not be left unsupervised with this toy.
-PVC pipe is not good for digestive systems.
 If using this with a stronger dog, you should screw it onto a larger piece of plywood or some wood blocks to add weight and stability to it.
-For smaller dogs we found that adjusting the bar height to 7 inches from the bottom and using a water bottle worked well.
-I also discovered that my cat can use the treat dispenser with 2 liter bottles!
+For smaller dogs, we found that adjusting the bar height to 7 inches from the bottom and using a water bottle worked well.
+I also discovered that my cat can use the treat dispenser with 2-liter bottles!